slavakurilyak/ctx/README.md

 ctx setup opencode   # OpenCode
 ```
 These commands create local configuration files that instruct your IDE's AI to wrap shell commands with `ctx`, promoting token-efficient workflows.

+**About AGENTS.md**: The AGENTS.md format is an open standard supported by OpenAI Codex, Cursor, RooCode, and [many other agents](https://agents.md/).
+It provides a standardized way to give instructions to AI coding assistants, making your setup portable across different tools.

 ## Coming Soon: `ctx Pro`